sefk/timesbee/README.md

-How many different Bee puzzles are there?
-Or more precisely, how many different combinations of seven letters can be used to build bee puzzles?
+How many different New York Times Spelling Bee puzzles are there?
+Or more precisely, how many combinations of seven letters can be used to build bee puzzles?

-This program found that there are 7231 different choices of seven letters.
+This program found that there are 7231 different seven letters combinations that could be used to generate unique Bee-style puzzles.
+There are more unique puzzles themseves, because a different choice of middle letter would affect the number of words that could be found with that required letter.

-The majority (about 62%) have just one pangram in each puzzle, but it's not uncommon to have two or three pangrams (about 25% of the time.
-The breakdown
+The majority of letter choices, about 62%, have just one pangram.
+That's lower than I expected, actually.
+It's not that uncommon to have two or three pangrams, which happens about about 25% of the time, and nearly 4 out of 10 puzzles will have more than one pangram.

+And watch out for the combination ```einprst```.
+If this one ever comes up, good luck finding all 27 pangrams.

 ## The Bee